The IBM Color Graphics Adapter (CGA)

 The CGA produces a display field of \(912 \times 262\) or \(238,944\) hdots.

-The true refresh rate of the CGA can be calculated as:
+The exact vertical refresh rate of the CGA can be calculated as:

 $$f_{refresh} = \frac{14{,}318{,}181}{238{,}944} = 59.92 \text{ Hz}$$